oernster/3D-Printer-Launcher/SETUP_NEW_PRINTER.md

 3. The HTML/JS overlay (`index.html`) fetches those endpoints with `fetch()` and updates the DOM.

+The dashboard web pages themselves are served locally by a production WSGI server (Waitress) rather than Flask’s development server.

 When you add or rename a sensor, you must keep **Python JSON keys** and **JavaScript lookups** in sync.